petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/setting-up-liferay/clustering-for-high-availability/example-creating-a-simple-dxp-cluster.md

    EOT
    ```

-This makes the configuration files accessible to the cluster nodes via bind mounts on the DXP server containers.
+You'll make these configuration files accessible to the cluster nodes via bind mounts on the DXP server containers.

 ```{note}
 The `docker run --add-host elasticsearch:[ip] ...` commands used later for the DXP servers add `/etc/hosts/` entries that map the name `elasticsearch` to the Elasticsearch server host IP address.